J-Montgomery/rfloat/README.md

 for a safe subset of cmath.
 If this isn't sufficient, [dmath](https://github.com/sixitbb/sixit-dmath), [crlibm](https://github.com/taschini/crlibm), and [rlibm](https://github.com/rutgers-apl/rlibm) are recommended.
 - Unwrapping a reproducible type with `.fp64()` and related functions will allow you to write non-deterministic code with the result.
 Use these functions with caution.
-- MSVC has been observed adding a small number of unnecessary `MOV` instructions in rfloat-using code.
-- Clang occasionally produces suboptimal register allocations.
 - This library prohibits many meaningful compiler optimizations on your code.
 If you write a loop adding `tmp += a;` 10 times, you'll get 10 separate additions at runtime.
 Be aware of what your code does.
 - Ensuring the environment has the correct rounding mode is left up to the user.

 Platform non-determinism and reproducibility issues are considered bugs.
 Please report them.

+## Issues
+- MSVC has been observed adding a small number of unnecessary `MOV` instructions in generated code.
+- MSVC produces incorrect results in certain conditions under /fp:fast
+- Clang occasionally produces suboptimal register allocations.

 ## License